GaloyMoney/galoy-pay/README.md

 ## What is it for?

-Admin Panel let the support team access users and internal transaction information
+Admin Panel lets the support team access users and internal transaction information.

 Admin Panel is packaged as a docker image, and is automatically installed as part of the galoy helm charts.